For thousands of years, humans have used the Moon to help mark time and the seasons.

-Then the Moon begins to get smaller, going through 'waning gibbous', 'last quarter' and 'waning crescent' phases, before the cycle begins once more with a new Moon.
+Then the Moon appears to get smaller, going through 'waning gibbous', 'last quarter' and 'waning crescent' phases, before the cycle begins once more with a new Moon.
 It takes 29.5 days for us to see the same phase of the Moon in the sky again.

 What is a new crescent Moon?

 A new crescent Moon is the first time the Moon can be seen following a new Moon.
-According to the list of phases above therefore it is known as a waxing crescent Moon.

 At this stage, the Moon is only the slimmest curve in the sky, with just a fraction of its surface illuminated by the Sun.

-In the Northern hemisphere in places like the UK, the new crescent will appear as a backwards 'C' shape.
-In the Southern hemisphere however it will appear the other way around as a regular 'C' shape.
+In the northern hemisphere in places like the UK, the new crescent will appear as a backwards 'C' shape.
+In the southern hemisphere however it will appear the other way around as a regular 'C' shape.

 Why is the new crescent Moon important in Islam?